1nst4ll/mango-news/PROGRESS.md

 # Progress

 ## What Works
-- The news feed now correctly loads articles sequentially without race conditions.
+- The news feed's infinite scroll functionality is now fully repaired and robust.
+- All identified race conditions and runaway fetching bugs have been resolved by implementing the correct `useCallback` ref pattern for the `IntersectionObserver`.
-- The `loading` state is properly managed during all fetch operations, preventing concurrent, conflicting requests.
+- The component's state management is now stable and predictable.
-- The `activeContext.md` file has been created in the `memory-bank` to document the issue and its resolution for future reference.
+- The `activeContext.md` file is fully updated with the final, correct solution.

 ## What's Left to Build
-- The additional recommendations from the audit (XSS sanitization, accessibility improvements, performance optimizations) should be addressed in subsequent tasks.
+- The additional recommendations from the initial audit (XSS sanitization, accessibility improvements, performance optimizations for the backend) should be addressed in subsequent tasks.

 ## Current Status
-- The immediate bug fix for the infinite scroll functionality is complete and implemented.
+- The infinite scroll functionality is complete and production-ready.

 ## Known Issues
-- The audit identified several other areas for improvement, which are documented in the `activeContext.md` file but not yet implemented.
+- The non-critical issues identified in the initial audit still exist and are documented in `memory-bank/activeContext.md`.